 In 2011, Netflix took a hit with its perception and customer base when its prices significantly rose for DVD users.
 What was more jarring, perhaps, was its rebranding from one entity, Netflix, into two.
 The new entity, Qwikster, was just for DVD rentals.
 Many changes came without prior warning.
 The idea of simplicity was lost here, causing confusion and angry feelings.
 The same situation happened with “New Coke” in the mid-1980s when Coca-Cola tried to compete with Pepsi.
 Marketing mishaps happen.
 The strength of both companies showed in their swift follow-up moves (e.g., quickly eliminating the disliked products).

 These five marketing giants share the following elements in common, which can inspire other companies on the horizon:

 - Change must come within a consistent framework.
 Establish your company’s identity and know when and what change your users can handle based on trends, new technology, etc.

 - Showing how you connect with your customers is important.

 Marketing is one of the most important parts of any business plan.
 It stands in as being a key and crucial, driving factor in any business venture.
 It can make a business very successful, or it can tank it.
-Be sure to understand marketing well as you begin your journey to success in your business adventure or check out one of our other great marketing services.
+Be sure to understand marketing strategies well as you begin your journey to success in your business adventure or check out one of our other great marketing services.